At the beginning of 2012 I’m feeling optimistic. Onwards and upwards will be my mantra this year.

 Instructions

-- Stew the apricots: Place 6 halved apricots in a saucepan with 1 cup of water, 1/2 cup brown sugar, 1 teaspoon vanilla essence, 5 crushed cardamom pods, and a pinch of cinnamon.
-Bring to a boil, then reduce heat and simmer for 10-15 minutes until the apricots are soft and the liquid is syrupy.
+- Stew the apricots: Place 6 halved apricots in a saucepan with 1 cup water, 1/2 cup brown sugar, 1 tsp vanilla essence, 5 crushed cardamom pods, and a pinch of cinnamon.
+Bring to a boil, then reduce heat and simmer for 10-15 minutes until the apricots are very soft and the liquid is syrupy.
+Remove and discard the cardamom pods.
 Allow to cool.

-- Prepare the custard: In a separate saucepan, heat 2 cups of milk over medium heat until just simmering.
-In a bowl, whisk together 2 egg yolks, 1 tablespoon cornstarch, and 1/4 cup honey.
-Slowly pour the hot milk into the egg mixture, whisking constantly.
-Return the mixture to the saucepan and cook over low heat, stirring constantly, until thickened.
+- Prepare the custard: In a saucepan, heat 2 cups milk with 1 tsp vanilla essence until just simmering.
+In a bowl, whisk together 2 egg yolks and 1/4 cup caster sugar, then slowly pour in the hot milk, whisking constantly.
+Return the mixture to the saucepan, whisk in 1 tbsp cornstarch, and cook over low heat, stirring constantly, until thickened and coating the back of a spoon.
 Remove from heat and let cool.

 Notes